How to Set Up Your Own Audiobookshelf Server for SoundLeaf

 }

-- Add SSL with Certbot:
+- Add a cert with Certbot:

 sudo apt install certbot python3-certbot-nginx